gnuninu/ansible_jenkins/README.md

 TASK 3 : Reboot the servers

-TASK 4 : Wait for the servers to come back up after the reboot (SSH connection) within 400 seconds
+TASK 4 : Wait for the servers to come back up after the reboot (SSH connection) within 400 seconds and exit